Skip to content

 ToString: enum ⇒ switch

 The ToString example is the canonical demonstration of anchor-based triggering and inline injection.
-It generates a std::string_view toString(EnumType e) function for any enum you annotate, placing the implementation in a .g.cpp file and injecting the declaration back into the header.
+It generates a std::string_view toString(EnumType e) function for any enum you annotate, placing the implementation in a .g.cpp next to the input header and injecting the declaration back into the header.

 enum class Color { Red, Green, Blue };